YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLINVALID, jjjj is not a valid journal file Region: rrrr

 Run Time Error: This indicates that YottaDB could not open journal file jjjj, due to an error that is detailed in the accompanying previous message(s).
-While trying to create a new journal file for the same region it encountered errors. rrrr is the region name associated with the journal.
+While trying to create a new journal file for the same region, it encountered errors. rrrr is the region name associated with the journal.

 Action: Review the accompanying error message(s) to determine the cause of the failure of the new journal file creation.
-After the cause is resolved, to reestablish durability perform a MUPIP BACKUP that turns journaling back on.
+After the cause is resolved, to re-establish durability, perform a MUPIP BACKUP that turns journaling back on.

 -----------------
 JNLINVALLOC